mastaehe/bonsaiai.github.io/source/includes/inkling-reference/_curriculums.html.md

 end
 ```

-The Inkling curriculum statement is used to specify the training of Inkling concepts.
+The `curriculum` statement is used to specify the training of Inkling concepts.

 The curriculum specifies the concept which is being taught.
 The lessons defined within the curriculum are used to train that concept.